 And so I wrote a bit of code to see it myself (and thus remember it).
 Here’s a very simple Person class:

-Now we instantiate a Person object (p) and add then an singleton method on the new object (p) to say hi:
+Now we instantiate a Person, p and add a singleton method to it to say hi:

 See that it’s all working: